 Stock options issued to participants other than non-employees vest over three or four years and typically have a contractual term of seven or ten years.
-Annually, stock options are granted to our non-employee directors on the date of the annual meeting of stockholders and vest in full on the earlier of one year after the date of grant or on the date of the next year's annual meeting of stockholders.
+In each of 2018 and 2017, stock options were granted to our non-employee directors on the date of the annual meeting of stockholders and vested in full on the earlier of one year after the date of grant or on the date of the next year's annual meeting of stockholders.
 These options have a contractual term of seven years.

-Stock-based compensation expense included in our Consolidated Statements of Operations for stock options was \$2.1 million, \$1.0 million and \$1.5 million for the years ended December 31, 2018, 2017 and 2016, respectively.
-The total grant date fair value of options vested during the year was \$1.5 million, \$0.8 million and \$0.2 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+Stock-based compensation expense included in our Consolidated Statements of Operations for stock options was \$2.7 million, \$2.1 million and \$1.0 million for the years ended December 31, 2019, 2018 and 2017, respectively.
+The total grant date fair value of options vested during the year was \$2.3 million, \$1.5 million and \$0.8 million for the years ended December 31, 2019, 2018 and 2017, respectively.

-At December 31, 2018, there was approximately \$5.9 million of total unrecognized pre-tax stock option expense under our equity compensation plans, which is expected to be recognized on a straight-line basis over a weighted-average period of 2.4 years.
+At December 31, 2019, there was approximately \$6.6 million of total unrecognized pre-tax stock option expense under our equity compensation plans, which is expected to be recognized on a straight-line basis over a weighted-average period of 2.5 years.